Design & Build Quality

 Testing is strict where we got this cartridge so there are no pesticides or anything dirty about it.
 We also found other information that Binske hasn’t tested dirty in other states.

-Binkse has been testing high on THC and is pretty strong, but not super strong
+Binkse has been testing high on THC and is much stronger than before

 THC on the Binske was high at 85%.
 I have had cartridges before that had even lower percentage but also had a stronger effect.
-Binske is not bad on strength by any means, it is just not the absolute strongest.
-I don’t mean to be too critical but this cartridge was a lot more expensive than others.
-The average cart costs in Nevada is about $45 and the Binske cartridges were over $60.
+Binske has substantially improved strength over the cartridges we have tried.
+The average cart costs in Nevada is about $45 and the Binske cartridges were $54.
+Those prices are without tax.
 We’ll discuss more on the value comparison below.

-Taste on the Binske cartridge was pretty decent
+Taste on the Binske cartridge also has improved

 Efficiency is good as you can get it